Orchestration Setup

 @currents/playwright#13.0.0+

-supports automatic detection of multiple workers and the orchestration adjusts to make the best use of the available workers.
+supports automatic detection of global workers and the orchestration adjusts to make the best use of the available workers.

 When multiple workers are enabled, the orchestrator creates a "batch" of multiple test files to ensure the most optimal utilization of all the available workers.
 The batch runs as single playwright command.